w8sl/Ortho4XP/Install_Instructions.md

 - Follow the terminal output for instructions
 - Use **“z_Start_O4XP.sh”** to run Ortho4XP
 - Both scripts find working directory automatically
+- On Linux, the script forces system updates.
+It may be safer to run “sudo apt update” or equivalent manually

 Windows:
 -------------------------------